-We arrived in Xi’an in the morning after our sleeper train from a Beijing.
+We arrived in Xi’an in the morning after our sleeper train from Beijing, (see Part 1 of the blog for the full three week trip itinerary).
 The sleeper train was actually fairly comfortable – the soft sleeper carriages have four bunk beds with mattresses and bedding (although not guaranteed to have not been used before), a door, a small table and individual lights.
 It’s by no means five star luxury, but having been told about sleeper trains in other countries I was pleasantly surprised and grateful for a mattress on my bunk!
 Each train carriage has a western style toilet and a squat style toilet, a separate sink room and hot water for drinks.
 The food cart on the train was actually pretty good too!
 Despite all of this, it was a little gutting to learn that there is a bullet train which takes a mere three hours rather than the twelve hours we took!

 Xi’an was one of my favourite cities in China.
 It is one of the oldest cities in China and is also the start of the Silk Road, so not only does it have an impressive historical past, but a fascinating Muslim influence.
 Although it is a huge city, the main attractions are within the compact city walls so it is really easy to navigate.
 We hired bicycles and explored the city from above, cycling on the restored city walls in a circuit.
 Distance wise it really isn’t very far and took us less than an hour, but it really is a great activity and there are some cafes along the way for ice cream pit stops!